-At least Cantor decided not to hold a grudge with NBC forever, or he may not have agreed to become one of the original rotating hosts of the network’s Colgate Comedy Hour on TV in 1950.
+At least Cantor decided not to hold a grudge with NBC forever; he agreed to become one of the original rotating hosts of the TV network’s Colgate Comedy Hour in 1950.

 Ironically, in a 1952 episode of I Love Lucy, the news of Lucy Ricardo’s pregnancy prompted husband Ricky to serenade her with “We’re Having a Baby, My Baby and Me.”
 But while the song finally had its first uncensored televised performance, the word “pregnant” was not allowed to be said on the air at the time.

 You can read about other television “firsts” (over 100 of them) in my book, For the First Time on Television, available at Amazon.com.
 It’s swell.